 Live chat provides customers precisely what they want from a support team, real-time interaction with a real person.
-Amazon is one of the companies who use the live chat as a method of support for their customers.
+Amazon is one of the companies that use live chat as a method of support for their customers.

-Chatbot + Live Agent is an excellent solution for those who have a limited size support team but want to extract maximum return and effectiveness from them.
-While chatbots handle the standard queries, a live agent takes care of the rest.
+Chatbot + Live Agent = Live Agent Chatbot is an excellent solution for those who have a limited size support team but want to extract maximum return and effectiveness from them.
+While chatbots can handle the standard queries, a live agent takes care of the rest.

 Top 4 Most Popular Bot Design Articles:

 The transition between a chatbot and a live agent has to be seamless.
 If the user has to shift between screens for this transition, it will result in a bad user experience.
 Instead, the conversation has to be within the same chat window, and just the control should move from chatbot to live agent and vice versa.

 Below is the protocol to seamlessly shift between Chatbot and Live Agent within the same chat window.

 Chat Interface: Chat interface is a channel for the user to interact.

 Router & Trigger: In simple words, routing is a process of selecting a path based on customer input.
 In the above diagram, the router does the same, if a customer types a word like ‘Chat With Associate’ it changes the path to the hop server, or if a customer types any question which the bot can answer, it directs to the bot.

 Hop Server: In the above diagram, the hop server (we call it to hop server because the primary job of the server is to just pass the input request to the live agent server) plays a key role while chatting with the Live agent.
 Because it’s a bi-directional service, it takes the input from the chatbot and sends it to the live agent server as well as from server to chat interface.
 After the connection is established, it continuously asks the live agent for new messages to send to the chat interface.